alokpaatel/UiElementsAutoHealer/README.md

 # uielements-autohealer
-An automated smart XPath locator machanism to locate any UI element to adapt to AUT changes (Auto/Self healing) and automate test cases without creating XPath/CSS locators (Object Repository) manually for Web applications.
+An smart XPath locator machanism to locate any UI element to adapt to AUT changes (Auto/Self healing) and automate test cases without creating XPath/CSS locators (Object Repository) manually for Web applications.
 One approach for reducing test maintainance and assocaited costs and ensure a higher success rate in test automation.